 11th edition of Göteborg International Biennial for Contemporary Art

-The eleventh edition of Göteborg International Biennial for Contemporary Art, titled The Ghost Ship and the Sea Change, coincides with the city of Gothenburg celebrating its 400-year anniversary.
-As a follow, the biennial extends its exhibition period and opens in two parts.
-A first chapter opens at Röda Sten Konsthall on June 5th 2021, the weekend the city formally celebrates its founding.
-A second part opens on September 4th, in collaboration with Göteborgs Konsthall and a other partners in the city.
-All exhibition venues will be open for visit to November 21st.
+The 11th edition of GIBCA, The Ghost Ship and the Sea Change, coincides with the 400-year anniversary of the city of Gothenburg.
+Because of this, the biennial will open in two parts.
+The first part opens at Röda Sten Konsthall on 5 June 2021, the same weekend as the anniversary.
+The second part opens on 4 September in collaboration with Göteborgs Konsthall and a number of other venues across the city.
+All venues stay open until 21 November.

-The Ghost Ship and the Sea Change is curated by Lisa Rosendahl and is thematically connected to the previous biennial edition, in 2019, Part of the Labyrinth.
+The Ghost Ship and the Sea Change is curated by Lisa Rosendahl and is thematically linked to the 2019 biennial, Part of the Labyrinth.

 “The biennial will relate to different historical layers of Gothenburg, asking how the narration of the city´s past might affect its future.
 The project is focussed on the way artists engage with historical narration, as well as artistic methods of transformation.
 Looking backwards and forwards simultaneously, The Ghost Ship & The Sea Change will take the form of an archaeological dig and futurological building site concurrently.